Our Charity Work

 ***See the Evaluation Rubric.

-PLEASE NOTE – APPLICATIONS ARE NOW BEING ACCEPTED FOR 2021.
+PLEASE NOTE – THE APPLICATION WINDOW HAS NOW CLOSED FOR 2021.

 The Royal Canadian Legion was founded by Veterans for Veterans, and advocates for the care and benefits of all who served Canada, regardless of when or where they served.